databrickslabs/automl-toolkit/python/docs/APIDOCs.md

 The python APIs are a means towards interfacing with the Scala library via pyspark.

 ## Setup
 Currently, this library exists as a `.whl` file in the `/dist` directory.
-You can also run the followingin terminal to build the wheel locally:
+You can also run the following in a terminal to build the wheel locally:
 ```
 python setup.py bdist_wheel
 ```

 ## General Overview
-The python APIs currently support the three following calsses:
+The python APIs currently support the three following classes:
 1. `FeatureImportance`
 2. `AutomationRunner`
 3. `FamilyRunner`